 A G R E E M E N T

 1. Assignment of Newco Contracts.
-For good and valuable consideration, Assignor does hereby grant, transfer, convey and assign and deliver over to Assignee all of Assignor’s right, title and interest in, to and under the Newco Contracts further described on Exhibit A attached hereto, together with all additions to, substitutions for and modifications of the Newco Contracts.
+For good and valuable consideration, Assignor does hereby grant, transfer, convey and assign and deliver over to Assignee all of Assignor’s right, title and interest (i) in, to and under the Newco Contracts further described on Exhibit A attached hereto, together with all additions to, substitutions for and modifications of the Newco Contracts, (ii) in, to and under the 1998 Letter and (iii) to pursue collection of any amounts from Entex as per the Entex Audit Report.

 2. Assumption by Assignee.
-Except as provided to the contrary in the Purchase Agreement, Assignee shall assume all of Assignor’s obligations or duties under or relating to any Newco Contract, [effectively assigned hereunder] including, without limitation, the obligation to pay for services rendered thereunder, as of the Effective Date.
+Except as provided to the contrary in the Purchase Agreement, Assignee shall assume all of Assignor’s obligations or duties (i) under or relating to any Newco Contract, [effectively assigned hereunder] including, without limitation, the obligation to pay for services rendered thereunder, as of the Effective Date, (ii) under or relating to the 1998 Letter as of the Effective Date, and (iii) relating to the collection of any amounts from Entex as per the Entex Audit Report.

 3. Successors and Assigns.
 The terms, covenants and conditions contained herein shall inure to the benefit of, and bind, the parties hereto and their successors and assigns.